hannibal002/SkyHanni/README.md

 </div>

-Lorenz Mod is a beta mod developed by hannibal2 to add new features to hypixel skyblock.
+SkyHanni is a beta mod developed by hannibal2 to add new features to hypixel skyblock.
 It is in beta so expect bugs.